-- 1. The whole economy is impacted by the pandemic of COVID-19 and subsequently results in the consumer's behavior thereby they spend their money more carefully by preferring to expending for foods to the other items of consumer goods.
-The economy has then begun to stabilize resulted in the purchase power and the purchase behavior in order to reduce expenses such as reduction of purchase frequency or waiting for the activities launched for discount sale or being interested in inexpensive goods or ordering the discounted products online, etc. - 2.
-Although the Country has been reopened, the foreign tourists still return to take a trip to our Country in the lower number than expected.
-Moreover, the Chinese tourists, the main foreign tourists visiting Thailand have come to Thailand not in a large number because the government of China is launching the campaign for their people to travel within China instead of taking a trip out of the country causing in 2023 foreign tourists especially the Chinese ones do not turn to visit our Country as normally.
-It shall take 3 years from now to restore the normal level of 40 million persons.
-The recovery of the tourist sector that takes time obstructs some part of business being normally run, and some groups of labor still being unemployed or unemployed for some period of time. - 3.
-The Digital Wallet is still waiting for approval in the process of promulgation of the Act of 5 Hundred Thousand Million Baht Loan.
-Such project shall be passed several steps which will take certain time where we have to wait and follow up details of the measure on expenditure encouragement to be launched by the new government. - 4.
+- 1. Although the global and domestic economy is beginning to recover from the COVID-19 pandemic, consumer purchasing power continues to be impacted by inflationary factors and economic uncertainty.
+Consumers tend to spend more on essential goods rather than luxury items.
+Additionally, consumer purchasing behavior remains focused on reducing expenses, such as waiting for sale periods or choosing more affordable products. - 2.
+Despite the country's reopening and tourism recovery in 2024 creating economic stimulation, the number of international tourists has not yet returned to pre-pandemic levels.
+Particularly, Chinese tourists are returning in numbers lower than expected, due to the Chinese government's domestic tourism promotion policies and internal economic factors within China.
+The incomplete tourism recovery means that international tourists' purchasing power has not yet fully recovered. - 3.
 The women lingerie market has continual tough competition especially the middle and the low segments where the price strategy is mostly implemented in competition along with the quick change in lifestyle of consumers, demand and decision to purchase in short time or 'Micro Moment' with immediate response to the requirement of products make the lingerie market to always modify timely strategies in compliance with the changes.
-The consumers have more options in purchasing goods offered by both large manufacturers and small manufacturers through the online channels with tough price competition in order to encourage the decision to purchase.

-5. Free Trade Agreement (FTA) causes the inflow of goods from foreign countries especially the inexpensive products that are simply and rapidly available in the market.
+The consumers have more options in purchasing goods offered by both large manufacturers and small manufacturers through the online channels with tough price competition in order to encourage the decision to purchase. - 4.
+Counterfeit products that imitate Wacoal merchandise are being sold at lower prices in online markets and various sales channels, causing confusion among consumers. - 5.
+Free Trade Agreement (FTA) causes the inflow of goods from foreign countries especially the inexpensive products that are simply and rapidly available in the market.
+Additionally, "No-Brand" or unbranded products have gained popularity among consumers seeking affordable alternatives, particularly in online markets.
 The Company has to compete with the domestic business doers and simultaneously to stipulate the strategies to compete with the imported goods for gaining the market share.